dalitsairio/coinglacier.org/README.md

 was used as a template.
 Ideas, patterns and parts of documentation were adopted from it.
 The bitaddress.org project is published under the MIT license.

-The coinglacier.org software is available under The MIT License (MIT) Copyright (c) 2018 coinglacier.org
+The coinglacier.org software is available under the MIT License (MIT) Copyright (c) 2018 coinglacier.org

 Permission is hereby granted, free of charge, to any person obtaining a copy